 The Koh-I-Noor, The Elizabeth Taylor Diamond (Krupp), The Regent Diamond and The Star of The South are all famous Type IIA diamonds.

 Only the best 1 to 2% of mined diamonds can be called Type IIA.
 As natural diamonds rise toward the surface of the Earth from the depths, they are usually deformed or form imperfectly taking on certain impurities.
 Type IIA stones are almost entirely devoid of these imperfections and deformations.

-Every IQ Diamond is consistently VVS1 in clarity and E colour.
+Every Ethica Diamond is consistently VVS1 in clarity and E colour.
 This gemstone is an exceptional engineered diamond that has the toughness, longevity, brilliance and independent grading which exactly matches that of pure diamonds and is chemically and physically very similar.
 Every gemstone is cut to ideal standards, or Hearts and Arrows cut in the case of round brilliants, which is the best cut available.

 This stone truly radiates the same sparkle and brilliance as the most desirable type IIA.

 It is also independently certified by a trusted global research institute and each stone is laser marked for identification and verification purposes.
 The certificates that we provide are also a trusted means of insuring any piece of our jewellery.